Van Ness Schedule

 If your child has dietary restrictions, be sure to complete the request forms.
 You can find them at https://dcps.dc.gov/publication/dietary-accommodations-instructions-and-....
 Email the forms to email@example.com or turn them in to our main office and they will be submitted for you.

 Springboard provides before and after care at Van Ness.
 Before-care is available from 7:00-8:25 AM.
 After-care is available from 3:15-6:00 PM.
 Enroll your child in Springboard before or after care at http://www.springboardkids.com/.
-A list of the Fall enrichment activities are below.
+Please see the Springboard website for information on enrichments offered during the school year.